guillim/nextjs-boilerplate/README.md

 It's React for the frontend, with TailwindCSS for the design.
 It's going to be hosted on Vercel, but you can change it if you want.

+#### VScode

+We recommend using VScode for the project, as it's the most popular editor for web development.
+ESlint is automatic on save to get a better developer experience.

 ### Thanks

 It's based on the Next.js (App Router) starter template.